 - Experiencing supportive touch: Touch work for supporting regulation, containment and attachment/boundary renegotiation is an integral part of the Somatic Experiencing® trauma resolution method.
 For clients who are not yet ready to explore touch-related interventions, exploring boundaries and safe touch in relationship with a horse can provide a helpful and titrated first step into the felt sense of being supported, grounded and contained.
 This in turn can help provide the conditions or platform from which to allow more challenging emotions or internal experiences to emerge and be experienced and released/integrated within one’s organism, thanks to the supportive outer container offered by the horses and human co-facilitators.

-- Co-regulation and coherence: Co-regulation refers to the process mammals experience in attachment relationships, where our nervous systems resonate with one another like tuning forks, promoting shared experiences of settling, bonding and attunement (Daniel Goleman refers to this as entrainment).
+- Co-regulation and coherence: Co-regulation refers to the process mammals experience in attachment relationships, where our nervous systems resonate with one another like tuning forks, promoting shared experiences of settling, bonding and attunement (similar concepts include entrainment, resonance, and social contagion).
 Co-regulation in early development is especially important to support young nervous systems to feel soothed when distressed and develop a healthy window of tolerance, and is a crucial component of neurosequential development.
-As mammals, equines are also attachment-oriented as a species, but the electromagnetic field surrounding a horse’s heart is much larger than that of a human’s.
-As a result, specific reflective exercises spent with horses can support coherence in human heart rates (a form of co-regulation), based on heart rate variability (HRV) research, which in turn can improve long-term health outcomes.
+Experiencing the felt sense of safety in relationship with horses and with other humans can set the conditions for co-regulation to occur.
 Combining specific Somatic Experiencing® skills during interactive activities with equines can further support the development of self-regulation and the fostering of overall coherence and organization within oneself.

 - Neuroception: Horses recognize that safety can shift from one moment to the next.
 However, even horses can experience faulty neuroception like humans, where one’s sense of threat is either stuck on “on” or “off”, either hypervigilant or tuned out, without much of a flexible mid-range in between.
 Spending time with horses and observing the signalling systems within a herd can help to recalibrate a felt sense of safety/threat through exploratory and defensive orienting, and begin to experience a greater range of flexible responses, including grounded awareness in the present moment.